ToriRae324/Bamazon/README.md

 Bamazon is a CLI app used in conjunction with MySQL that runs as a simple storefront.
 The app displays products from the database, takes in orders from customers and depletes stock from the store's inventory.

 ### Customer View
+Customer View allows a customer to view and purchase products listed within the database.

 *  The products are populated from the database table that contains:
     * item_id (unique id for each product)